JoseMdna/Spooky-Ghost-Slot-Machine/README.md

 - JavaScript

 ## Next Steps
-- Add sound effects when the user hits spin and gets a win
+- Add a sound effect when the user clicks the spin button and when the user gets a win
 - Add spinning reel animation
 - Light/Dark mode
 - icons inside of reel get animated on a win